Mosaic of Morocco

 Historically, Moroccans were mainly Berber tribes in the eons before the 7th century Arab Muslim movement entered the region.
 Arab and Berber cultures and bloodlines combined and their armies, often called Moors, invaded and controlled major sections of the Iberian Peninsula of Europe for nearly 800 years.
 The Moors continued to develop one of the most advance civilizations on the globe, with significant contributions to medicine, science, mathematics and city planning – all while the capitals of Europe were still dumping raw sewage into public streets!

-Here are a few of the many highlights offered by this Adventure:
+A few highlights offered by this Adventure:

 - Tangier: Separated from Spain by only 20 miles of the Gibralter Strait, Tangier has a fascinating mix of north African, Spanish, French and Portuguese influences that inspired Henri Matisse.

-- Fez and Marrakech: These two imperial cities were capitals of Morocco’s four dynasties at various points in the country’s long history.
+- Fez and Marrakech: These two imperial cities were capitals of two of Morocco’s four dynasties at various points in the country’s long history.
 Their respective medinas provide some of the trip’s most colorful and memorable scenes.

 - High Atlas Mountains: We crisscross the High Atlas range twice, and wind back and forth along the southern foothills for a good part of that time, connecting with multiple facets of the Berber side of Moroccan culture.